cadnza/dotfiles/README.md

 -   High contrast without giving you a headache
 -   A nice ruler at 80 characters
 -   A scroll bar (Well, an indicator anyway.
 You can't scroll with it.)
+-   Formatters and linters for a number of languages

 ### Short files and easy setup